What is the ‘Concert Series’?

 This does occasionally happen – we will try to text you if we can.
 Please bear with us – these concerts are HUGE!

-It’s the concert!
+It’s showtime!
 What do I need to know?

 Hopefully you’ve had time to go home and give your tiny dancer a rest in between the dress rehearsal and the concert – it’s a big day!